UmbrellaCrow612/fluf/README.md

 - **`UI/`** – Contains the frontend source code (built with **Angular**)
 - **`Desktop/`** – Contains the Electron desktop wrapper (built with **Electron** and **esbuild**)
+- **`Build/`** - Build orchestration to build a final prod version of app combining all our custom code
 - **`Packages`** - Contains shared packages / contracts / libarys

 ---

 ## **Running the Project**